-- Responsible for overall coordination of all Public Information related to operations, as directed by the Incident Commander, ECC Director, Policy Group, or their designee(s). - Coordinates actions necessary to provide the required external affairs support to local incident management elements. - Coordinate communications to various audiences; applies to all participating agencies. - Incident communications actions are consistent with the template established in the NIMS. - Coordinates alert and notification efforts. - Liaison between the ECC and the Joint Information Center (JIC). - Identify the need to activate the JIC in collaboration with the ECC and Policy Group. - Identify location of JIC and coordinate with other jurisdictions/agencies for JIC staffing. - Coordinate with JIC to identify media staging areas and PIO support for those locations.
+- Responsible for overall coordination of all Public Information related to operations, as directed by the Incident Commander, ECC Director, Policy Group, or their designee(s). - Coordinates actions necessary to provide the required external affairs support to local incident management elements. - Coordinate communications to various audiences; applies to all participating agencies. - Incident communications actions are consistent with the template established in the NIMS. - Coordinates alert and notification efforts with dispatch and incident command. - Liaison between the ECC and the Joint Information Center (JIC). - Identify the need to activate the JIC in collaboration with the ECC, County and City Communications Departments, and the Policy Group. - Identify location of JIC and coordinate with other jurisdictions/agencies for JIC staffing. - Coordinate with JIC to identify media staging areas and PIO support for those locations.